JonJagger/cyber-dojo/README.md

 disk space
 ----------
-The design of cyber-dojo is very heavy on inodes.
+cyber-dojo is very heavy on inodes.
 You will almost certainly run out of inodes before running out of disk space.
 The folder that eats the inodes is katas/